How to Boot Windows into Safe Mode (Windows 10 & 11)

 If your computer still boots to your desktop but is acting glitchy, this is the safest and most reliable way to restart into the troubleshooting menu.

-1. Click the Start button and open your Settings gear.
+To begin, simply click the Start button on your taskbar and open your Windows Settings gear icon.

 Method 2: The Shift + Restart Trick (The Fastest Way)